-- If you were given a sling after surgery (upper extremity) please use this equipment and do not put weight on your operative extremity until your first post-op appointment. - For lower extremity surgery we will provide you with updated weightbearing instructions after surgery.
-Please refer to these instructions until your first post-op appointment. - If a splint is present keep it clean, dry and intact.
+- If you were given a sling after surgery (upper extremity) please use this equipment and do not put weight on your operative extremity until your first post-op appointment. - For lower extremity surgery please refer to your pre-op weightbearing instructions (and crutch/walker use) that were recommended to you at your pre-operative appointment. - If a splint is present keep it clean, dry and intact.
 Do not bear weight to the extremity. - Please elevate the extremity frequently in order to help decrease swelling/discomfort. - Arrangements for formal physical therapy will be made at your first post-op appointment (if applicable you may find a prescription placed in your blue folder to start sooner).